schomarschomar/peanuttts/index.md

 title: funny games
 author: someone and somebody
 date: 2018-05-11
-description: games you should not miss
+description: games you should not misses
 tags: games
 ---

 # welcome
+**do __not trust these recommendations!!

 # games

 ## fps games